Laurel Caverns is billed as “Pennsylvania’s Largest Cave”, and is a great way to spend an hour or two BENEATH the Laurel Highlands!

 Fort Necessity National Battlefield and Museum is located just 10 minutes east of Laurel Caverns, along Route 40.

-Fallingwater, known as “the best all-time work of American architecture”, is located nearby as well.
+Fallingwater, designed by Frank Lloyd Wright and known as “the best all-time work of American architecture”, is located nearby as well.

 10 Must-See Waterfalls at Ohiopyle State Park is your guide to Fayette County’s biggest and best falls.